Air cargo examination

 Is there an alternative to examining US-bound cargo at piece-level?

-The Department is developing a new scheme that will authorise businesses to secure US-bound air cargo at source.
-The known consignor scheme will establish a new category of industry participant directly regulated by the Department.
+The Department has developed a new scheme that authorises businesses to secure US-bound air cargo at source.
+The Known Consignor Scheme established a new category of industry participant directly regulated by the Department.

-Known Consignors will be required to secure their US-bound air cargo at source through approved security measures.
-Air cargo originating from Known Consignors will not require further examination provided it remains secure until it is loaded onto an aircraft.
+Known Consignors are required to secure their US-bound air cargo at source through approved security measures.
+Air cargo originating from Known Consignors does not require further examination provided it remains secure until it is loaded onto an aircraft.